equalitie/ouisync-app/util/README.md

 - Omitting the github token still creates the release packages but doesn't upload them to github.

-## Windows Additional assets
+## Windows aAdditional assets

-For bundling additional assets with the Ouisync MSIX, or EXE, place the required files inside `./releases/bundled-assets-windows`
+For bundling additional assets with the Ouisync MSIX, or EXE, place the required files inside `releases/bundled-assets-windows`.
+This folder should already be in the `.gitignore`.
+Do not commit it to the source control.

 ## Publishing the release